ianthekid/Flight-Wordpress-Plugin/readme.txt

 == Upgrade Notice ==

-= 1.2.3 =
+= 1.3.0 =
-* 2016-04-12
+* 2016-06-06
-* Bug Fix: Copying media now uses a more stable connection with shared hosting providers
+* NEW: New process for authenticating using OAuth method, no longer need an API key to use plugin.
+Improved compatibility with different hosting providers.
-* Added inherited styles to avoid conflict with other backend plugins
+* UPDATE: Improved UI with interface enhancements for browsing and scrolling.
+Larger thumbnail previews.